A stable Langevin model with diffusive-reflective boundary conditions: Langevin processes conditioned of not hitting

 \section{Langevin processes conditioned of not hitting $(0,0)$}

 We shall construct in this section the law of an integrated $\alpha$-stable L\'evy process conditioned to stay positive, thus extending some earlier results by Groeneboom, Jongbloed and Wellner \cite{GJW} on integrated Brownian motion.
 Note that a direct construction seems difficult as we do not have the exact asymptotic of $\PP_{(x,y)}(\tau_1>t)$ but only lower and upper bounds, see \cite[Theorem A]{ProSim-15}.
 We assume in this section that $p=1$, and $c<c_{\text{crit}}$ so that $\tau_\infty<+\infty$ a.s.
 We now denote by $\PP^{(c)}$ the law of the solution of (\ref{eq:ConfinedModel}), i.e. of the integrated $\alpha$-stable Langevin process reflected on a partially elastic boundary, and, to simplify $\PP=\PP^{(0)}$.
-The general idea of this section is to first condition the process $(X,U)$ under $\PP^{(c)}$ to not hit the boundary $(0,0)$, which is done using a renewal result, and then to let $c\rightarrow 0$.\\
+The general idea of this section is to first condition the process $(X,U)$ under $\PP^{(c)}$ to not hit the boundary $(0,0)$, which is done using a renewal result, and then to let $c\rightarrow 0$.
+As a consequence of this construction, we shall finally obtain the exact asymptotics of $\PP_{(x,y)}(\tau_1>t)$. \\